Saying No With Confidence

 If you find yourself stressed because you’re consistently spending your nights and weekends at the office instead of spending time with family and friends, you’re not alone.
 Even when you’re working from home, you can get caught up in the never-ending work cycle.
 Being overworked in today’s business environment is so common, it’s almost par for the course.
 It shouldn’t be, and the good news is that it doesn’t have to be.

+Learning how to reasonably and confidently say “no” can make all the difference in the world.
+Many of us, especially women, have a very difficult time with boundaries in the workplace.
 The fear of not being seen as a team player, or even fear of reprisal, keeps employees chained to their desks, and that creates a very unhealthy situation with no work/life balance.
-With no time for self-care, rest or relaxation, there is no time for recuperation, and that is a straight line to burn yourself out.

 If you have difficulty discerning the types of things that are reasonable to say no to, here are some examples of scenarios to take a pass on: